danielgreenberger/RaceCar/RosIntegration/README.md

 ###### Modularity

 ROS has a very Object Oriented narrative.
-Many differents Robot components such as Motor controller or Camera can be represented independantly in the system, apart from other components.
+A typical robot consists of many modular components,  such as a Motor controller or a Camera.
+Such components are better represented as independant entities in the system, apart from other components.

-This is very helpful since many times the different components of the robot (which can be many) are loosely related to each other.
+Such modular approach can be a very helpful design choice, since many different components of the robot

-Such modular approach can also be easier to design and for debugging.
+are loosely related to each other.

-It also gives us the option to integrate third-party libraries for our components, such as the [RealSense ROS driver](https://github.com/IntelRealSense/realsense-ros).
+This can also make debugging easier, as well as us integrate third-party libraries with our components, such as the [RealSense ROS driver](https://github.com/IntelRealSense/realsense-ros).

 ###### infrastructure